seansaleh/usc-homeworks-2012-13/cs480/assign3/ReadMe.txt

 							The number of threads used should be (number of threads available on system) - 1 (for displaying the preview) Timing wise it is more efficient than non multi-threaded.
 However, some efficieny is lost through the live preview.
 If you want faster results change
 	Run instructions:	Compile with OpenMP enabled.
-Visual Studio compiler switch: /openmp
+Visual Studio compiler switch: /openmp If you compile without OpenMP the code will still work and will ru na single threaded version